| Title: | Ecosystem Gas Fluxes Calculations for Closed Loop Chamber Setup |

 columns to keep from |

-in long format with GEP, NEE, and
+a dataframe with $GPP = NEE - ER$ in long format with GPP, NEE, and

-ER as flux type, datetime, and any column specified in cols_keep
+ER as flux type, datetime, and any column specified in cols_keep.

-Values of datetime and columns in cols_keep
+Values of datetime and columns in cols_keep for GPP row are taken from

 NEE measurements.